micathon/parthonyte/CONTRIBUTING.md

 * $ java coop dotop > out.txt
 * text files:
   * dat/dotop.coop: sample Cooperscript source code
-  * bin/out.txt: used for debugging
+  * bin/out.txt: used for debugging and logging what my code is doing
   * both dotop and out.txt file names can be any valid Linux file name
 # Roadmap
-* Go to home page of website, click on Steps
+* Go to home page of [website](http://cooperscript.com), click on Steps
 # Contact Me
-* Please send me an email, ask me anything, any comments always welcome
+* Please send me an email, ask me anything, any comments are always welcome